 Section 2: Describe major activities over the last 24 months.

-Identify and summarize recent major health related outreach and education project activities of the work performed during the last project period.
+Identify and summarize recent major health related outreach and education project activities of the work performed during the last project period that includes the elderly/senior citizens, if applicable.

-B. Budget Narrative: This narrative must describe the budget requested and match the scope of work described the project narrative.
-The budget narrative should not exceed five pages.
+B. Budget Narrative: This narrative must describe the budget requested and match the scope of work described in the project narrative.
+The page limitation should not exceed five pages.
+This applies to the Primary Applicant as well as the Sub Award Applicant.